emmercm/www/src/blog/amortize-your-learning.md.md

 I would even go so far as to say that it's your _responsibility_ to make it easier for the next person to learn the same topic.

 _Credit to [Tanya Reilly](https://noidea.dog/) and her book [The Staff Engineer's Path](https://noidea.dog/staff) for the idea of this article.
-Tanya describes amortizing the cost of creating a curriculum by teaching it multiple times_
+Tanya describes amortizing the cost of creating a curriculum by teaching it multiple times, but I think the same applies to documentation, just on a smaller scale._

 Here's a situation: your team uses some piece of technology, and let's say it's older or more difficult to find reliable documentation on.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODQ4MzcwMzAsLTEyODI0MDY2NTQsLT
+eyJoaXN0b3J5IjpbLTE1MjY5NTc5NzQsLTEyODI0MDY2NTQsLT
 E2MTg4MjU3ODUsLTExMDQ2ODg3NjddfQ==
 -->